fr33bits/SpaceSync/README.md

 - The title has a maximum character length of 300.
 - The title cannot be empty and that is enforced both on the side of the client and the API server.
 - The default reservation start time is set at 1 hour from the current time.
+- The default reservation end time is set 20 minutes from reservation start time.
 - The duration of a reservation must be at least 5 minutes long.
 - The duration of a reservation must not exceed 1 day.
-- Reservation default start time is the current time and the duration and end time are set to 20 minutes (from the start time).